swaffX/roblox/WARP.md

 ### How It Works

 1. **Rojo** reads default.project.json
-2. Combines all .lua files from src/ into binary .rbxm file
+2. Combines all .lua files from src/ into XML-based .rbxmx file (human-readable)
-3. File is copied to %LOCALAPPDATA%\Roblox\Plugins\AI-Coder-Plugin.rbxm
+3. File is copied to %LOCALAPPDATA%\Roblox\Plugins\neurovia-coder.rbxmx
 4. Roblox Studio loads the plugin on startup

 ### Watch Mode